 Photo credit: Emma Davenport.

-With this set up you can now create a Droplet from this ‘Conditional Resizing’ Action.
-Now it doesn’t matter if you drag a portrait or a landscape-orientated image onto this Droplet!
-The Conditional Resizing will run the appropriate Action and sift your images for you.
+• With this set up you can now create a Droplet from this ‘Conditional Resizing’ Action.
+Now you can drag a portrait or a landscape-orientated image onto this Droplet!
+The Conditional Resizing will run the appropriate Action and sift the images for you.
 All your images should now be 1500px wide.

 Batch Processing in Photoshop

 An alternative to making Droplets is to Batch-process files.
-The controls here are essentially the same as in the Droplets panel but it gives you the flexibility to work with Actions on the spur of the moment.
+The controls here are essentially the same as in the Droplets panel but it has the flexibility of working with Actions on the spur of the moment.
 In this Dialog box you’ll need to remember to select the Source for your images.
-Again, you can choose whole folders to speed things up.
+Again, whole folders can be selected, which speeds things up.

 You can find this by choosing File>Automate>Batch…